Back to Blog

 • Your site is informational, not transactional

-• You're not depending on SEO for lead generation
+• You're not depending on SEO for primary lead generation

 • Your competitive landscape doesn't require premium positioning